travis-ci/docs-travis-ci-com/user/database-setup.md

 ```
 {: data-file=".travis.yml"}

-> Note that this feature only works for services we provision in our [CI environment](/user/reference/overview/).
-If you download Apache Jackrabbit
-> you still have to start it in a `before_install` step.
+> If you download and install a service manually, you also have to start it in a `before_install` step.
+The `services` key only works for services we provision.

 ## MySQL